 A Quick Recap

-The Creation of Structure of Equality (SoE)
+The Creation of Structures of Equality (SoE)

 So I took the best of both, along with a few other elements, and created Structures of Equality.
 I don’t often call things groundbreaking, but I truly think they are.